carla-simulator/carla/Docs/core_concepts.md

 * The spectator.
 * Traffic signs and traffic lights.

 __Blueprints__ are already-made actor layouts necessary to spawn an actor.
 Basically, models with animations and a set of attributes.
 Some of these attributes can be customized by the user, others don't.
-There is a [__Blueprint library__](bp_library.md) containing all the blueprints available and information on them.
+There is a [__Blueprint library__](bp_library.md) containing all the blueprints available as well ass information on them.

 ### 3rd.
 Maps and navigation